JustANull/llcplays/README.md

 `pygame` is used to display the window of past commands.

 If you plan to use the direct keyboard output (that is, focus a window and have the bot virtually press keys), you'll have to install `PyKeyboard`.
+Otherwise, standard out is the default.
+You can specify a file in the command line.

+### Command Line

+    ./llcplays.py
+    Will run, outputting commands to standard out.
+    ./llcplays.py stdout
+    ditto
+    ./llcplays.py keyboard
+    Will run, outputting commands to the keyboard.
+    ./llcplays.py stdout filename
+    Will run, outputting commands to the file with the given name.

 ### Various Details